How to apply as a full-time student

 Below are the steps in applying for B.C. and Canada student loans if you are a full-time student.

-- 1 Have a valid BC Services Card and have your identity verified.
-If you are a new applicant, you will need to set up the BC Services Card app to access the student loan application via the StudentAid BC Dashboard.
+- 1 Create a StudentAid BC Account using the BC Services Card app as your digital ID.
+All applicants need to set up the BC Services Card app to access the student loan application via the StudentAid BC Dashboard.
+Go to the StudentAid BC Login page and click “Login with the BC Services Card app” and it will guide you through the process.

 - 2 Choose the post-secondary school you want to attend and determine the study period (registration period) for which you need funding.